sony/nnabla/object-detection/yolov2/tutorial/tutorial_training.md

 ### Step 4-1:
 The first step of evaluating the mAP for the trained network is to run `valid.py`.
 To do this, run the following command on your terminal:
 ```
-python valid.py -w backup/000310.h5 -o results
+python valid.py -w backup/000310.h5 -v {path-to-dataset}/2007_test.txt -o results
 ```
+- **Remark:**
+  - The `-v` option must specify the validation dataset, i.e. the `2007_test.txt` file created in step 1-3.
-- **Remark:** `backup/000310.h5` is the name of the final network weight file obtained after training.
+  - `backup/000310.h5` is the name of the final network weight file obtained after training.
 If it has a different filepath (for example, you have specified a different weight output directory name instead of `backup`), please specify the path for the network weight file that you want to perform evaluation on.

 After running this on the terminal, `valid.py` will produce 20 text files (which is the number of classes in the training dataset - note that `valid.py` assumes Pascal VOC 2007+2012 as the default dataset) under the directory `results`.
 Each of the 20 text files has the name of the format `comp4_det_test_*.txt`.
 The argument `results` in the command above is the output directory for these output text files.
 To change the output directory, simply change this argument, `results`, to the directory name of your choice.